Donearm/Scientia/devops/AWS.md

 ## KMS

 Amazon Key Management Service.
 Create and control encryption keys used to encrypt and decrypt data safely.

+## Lambda

+Run code without thinking about servers.

+### Useful Commands

+* `aws lambda update-function-code --function-name $functionname --zip-file fileb://function.zip` = update a Lambda function of `$functionname` with a provided zipfile.
+Useful to install an app along with its external requirements (libraries not present in the standard SDK)

 ## RDS